SPEAKER BIOS

 Suzanne Smith

-Founder, Social Impact Architects and Adjunct Professor, University of Texas (Austin)
+Founder, Social Impact Architects and Adjunct Professor, University of Texas (Austin, TX)

 Suzanne Smith is the Founder and CEO of Social Impact Architects, a national firm that helps changemakers design strategies that work, tell stories that inspire, and build systems that last.
 A social entrepreneur, professor, and one of the most respected voices in the nonprofit sector, she’s spent nearly three decades helping organizations turn good intentions into great impact.